abliveira/git/Git Commands.md

 git revert commit_name
 ```

-commit_name can be specified in a number of ways and need not be the most recent.
+commit_name can be specified in a number of ways and need not be the most recent

 Commits can be delineated with: